 Due to the configuration and large amount of undeveloped area within the park area, requiring setbacks or using open space separation is the most effective form of noise mitigation, precluding the construction of berms or sound walls.
 A minimum developmental setback would be required for effective noise reduction between the proposed sports fields and the outdoor activity areas of the existing residences to ensure intermittent noise levels would be under the maximum of 70 dBA (maximum) or 50 dBA Leq (hourly) for a stationary noise source.
 Locating active recreation facilities at least 400 feet from the perimeter park boundary would accomplish two things: first, an adequate setback distance would be achieved, and second, at a 400-foot distance these facilities would be at a much lower elevation than surrounding residential areas.
-After accounting for slope and subsequent elevation drop to the north and east, new park facilities would adequately be "tucked" into the existing landscape, and natural habitats would provide some absorption and attenuation of generated noise, providing additional natural shielding of future noise resulting from usage of the facilities.
+After accounting for slope and subsequent elevation drop to the north and east, new park facilities would adequately be "tucked" into the existing landscape, providing additional natural shielding of future noise resulting from usage of the facilities.
 Based on the size and width of the parcel proposed for the community park, implementation of a 400-foot setback from the property boundary is not feasible for all proposed sports fields.
-A physical separation of approximately 350 to 400 linear feet, 40 to 60 vertical feet, and natural vegetation is located between the proposed active recreational areas and existing residences.
+A physical separation of approximately

+350 to 400 linear feet, 40 to 60 vertical feet, and natural vegetation is located between the proposed active recreational areas and existing residences.

 Upon completion of the technical analysis for this section of the EIR, the CCSD revised the proposed community park design to locate the baseball/softball field in the northeast corner of the multi-use sports field area to increase the distance between these types of activity (which tend to generate noise levels louder than soccer) and the residential property line.
 In addition, any amplified sound (e.g., loudspeakers, game announcers, etc.), should be designed so as to not point in a direction that is directly into a residential area.
-All loudspeakers and amplification of sound should point directly into the interior of the park and the volume should be limited to the immediate area of the event amplified sound shall not be permitted, consistent with the Management Plan, which does not allow amplified sound within the FRP.
+All loudspeakers and amplification of sound should point directly into the interior of the park and the volume should be limited to the immediate area of the event.

-N Impact 34
+N Impact 4